elite174/paste-app-test/README.md

 ## Tech stack

+SPA: SolidJS + SCSS

 For this test task I chose SolidJS.
 It's very similar to React (so you'll be easy to get what's going on), but much better than React (in terms of simplicity, performance).

+SCSS provides lots of useful things like functions, template classes and other.

 The app is SPA, however for the production version of the app I'd use Astro (SSR) + Solid (logic).